-The following table sets forth the current and long-term components of the Company's environmental remediation liabilities at December 31, 2023 and 2022.
+The following table sets forth the current and long-term components of the Company's environmental remediation liabilities at December 31, 2024 and 2023.

 December 31,

-2023
+200 24 2023

-Current environmental remediation \$ 129 \$ 194
+Current environmental remediation \$ 115 \$ 129

-Long-term environmental remediation 461 474
+Long-term environmental remediation 456 461

-Total environmental remediation \$ 590 \$ 668
+Total environmental remediation \$ 571 \$ 590

 Typically, the timeframe for a site to go through all phases of remediation (investigation and active clean-up) may take about 15 to 20 years, followed by several years of operation, maintenance, and monitoring ("OM&M") activities.
 Remediation activities, including OM&M activities, vary substantially in duration and cost from site to site.
 These activities, and their associated costs, depend on the mix of unique site characteristics, evolving remediation technologies, and diverse regulatory requirements, as well as the presence or absence of other potentially responsible parties.
 In addition, for claims that Chemours may be required to indemnify EID pursuant to the Separation-related agreements, Chemours, through EID, has limited available information for certain sites or is in the early stages of discussions with regulators.
 For these sites in particular, there may be considerable variability between the clean-up activities that are currently being undertaken or planned and the ultimate actions that could be required.
-Therefore, considerable uncertainty exists with respect to environmental remediation costs and, under adverse changes in circumstances, management currently estimates the potential liabilities may range up to approximately \$730 above the amount accrued at December 31, 2023.
+Therefore, considerable uncertainty exists with respect to environmental remediation costs and, under adverse changes in circumstances, management currently estimates the potential liabilities may range up to approximately \$720 above the amount accrued at December 31, 2024.
 This estimate is not intended to reflect an assessment of Chemours' maximum potential liability.
 As noted above, the estimated liabilities are determined based on existing remediation laws and technologies and the Company's planned remedial responses, which are derived from environmental studies, sampling, testing, and analyses.
 Inherent uncertainties exist in such evaluations, primarily due to unknown environmental conditions, changing governmental regulations regarding liability, and emerging remediation technologies.
 Management will continue to evaluate as new or additional information becomes available in the determination of its environmental remediation liability.

 In October 2021, EPA released its PFAS Strategic Roadmap, identifying a comprehensive approach to addressing PFAS.
-The PFAS Strategic Roadmap sets timelines by which EPA plans to take specific actions through 2024, including establishing a national primary drinking water regulation for PFOA and PFOS and taking Effluent Limitations Guidelines actions to regulate PFAS discharges from industrial categories among other actions.
+The PFAS Strategic Roadmap sets timelines by which EPA planned to take specific actions through 2024, including establishing a national primary drinking water regulation for PFOA and PFOS and taking Effluent Limitations Guidelines actions to regulate PFAS discharges from industrial categories among other actions.
 As provided under its roadmap, EPA also released its National PFAS Testing Strategy, under which the agency will identify and select certain PFAS compounds for which it will require manufacturers to conduct testing pursuant to the Toxic Substances Control Act ("TSCA") section 4.
 Chemours has received various test orders and has formed consortia to jointly manage compliance with the test order requirements.
 Chemours expects to receive future test orders, however the timing of the remaining test orders is not determinable at this time.
+The timing of the draft Effluent Limitations Guidelines for PFAS manufacturers as announced in the PFAS Strategic Roadmap is uncertain.